Daniel-Hanrahan-Tools-and-Games/Quest_For_Chalice_Compacted/README.md

 # Quest_For_Chalice_Compacted
 Compacted version of Quest_For_Chalice is written in Lua

+Notice/title screen takes ten seconds to load the game on browser.

 Controls: Arrow keys or D-Pad to move, z on keyboard or a on xbox style controllers to jump.

 The executable and source code is in one file.